mallahova/SwiftAtlas/README.md

 ## Getting Started

 ### 1. Open in Dev Container

+**Option 1: Using VS Code Dev Container**

--   Open the project folder (`swiftatlas`) in VS Code.
+-   Open the project folder (`swiftatlas`) in Visual Studio Code.
--   If prompted, click "Reopen in Container".
-Alternatively, open the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) and select "Dev Containers: Rebuild and Reopen in Container".
+-   If prompted, click **"Reopen in Container"**.
+If not, open the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and select **"Dev Containers: Rebuild and Reopen in Container"**.
--   This uses the `docker-compose.devcontainer.yml` file to build and start the necessary services (FastAPI app, MongoDB) in isolated containers.
-Your local code is mounted into the container for seamless development.
+-   This setup uses the `docker-compose.devcontainer.yml` file to build and run the necessary services (FastAPI app, MongoDB) in isolated containers.
+Your local code is mounted into the container, allowing seamless development within the dev environment.

 ### 2. Import Initial Data